Trump's 'Golden Share' in U.S. Steel

 (SOUNDBITE OF ARCHIVED RECORDING)

 PRESIDENT DONALD TRUMP: We have a golden stock.
-We have a golden share which I control or president controls.
+We have a golden share, which I control or a president controls.
+Now...

 BERAS: Is a golden share a new thing?